itfanr/ros2-wiki/Windows-Development-Setup.md

 > pip install -U setuptools pip
 ```

-Then you can continue installing other Python dependencies, install `EmPy`:
+Then you can continue installing other Python dependencies:

 ```
-> pip install EmPy
+> pip install EmPy pyyaml
 ```

 Next install testing tools like `Nose` and others: